orivelton/Whatsapp-Web-Blur-Image/README.md

 # ZapWebBlurImage extension chrome

-Projeto desenvolvido para criar um blur em imagens do whatsapp web
+Project developed to create a blur on whatsapp web images